 It Possible to Clean My Criminal Record?

-If you’ve been asked to apply for a national police certificate as part of a job application process, you might be wondering whether it’s at all possible to clean your criminal record.
+If you’ve been asked to apply for a national police check as part of a job application process, you might be wondering whether it’s at all possible to clean your criminal record.
 And, thanks to spent convictions legislation in place in regions across Australia, it is.

 See below for information on how spent convictions legislation works and how it varies between different States and Territories.